phorward/unicc/README.md

 This [C](examples/expr.c.par)-example can also be found for [C++](examples/expr.cpp.par), [Python](examples/expr.py.par) and [JavaScript](examples/expr.js.par).

-More real-world examples for parsing tasks implemented with UniCC can be found in [xpl](https://github.com/phorward/xpl), [rapidbatch](https://github.com/phorward/rapidbatch) and [ViUR logics](https://github.com/viur-framework/logics).
+More real-world examples for parsers implemented with UniCC can be found in [xpl](https://github.com/phorward/xpl), [rapidbatch](https://github.com/phorward/rapidbatch) and [ViUR logics](https://github.com/viur-framework/logics).

 ## Features